At EDP, occupational health and safety (OH&S) are built with the everyone’s commitment and participation.

 The EDP commitment.
 Safety Policy

-- Promoting the training and information of employees on activity-related risks, raising their awareness to the need to comply with safety standards;
+- Promoting the training and informing of employees regarding activity-related risks, raising their awareness of compliance with safety standards and procedures;

-- Protecting facilities and equipment by adopting the best techniques, combined with monitoring and updating of operating procedures in order to eliminate or minimize risks to employees, service providers and all third parties who might come into contact with the EDP group's infrastructures.
+- Protecting facilities and equipment by adopting the best techniques, combined with monitoring and updating operating procedures in order to eliminate or minimize risks to employees, Contractors and stakeholders who might come into contact with the EDP Group’s infrastructures.

 OH&S Management System